AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 });
 ```

-In the second column,  the content of a custom data field is shown:
+The second column is configured in a similar way:

 ```
 // set the text of the second data grid column